Skip to Main Content

 Here is how the work lines up.
 Boom microphone selection in Canada starts with the location — a Sennheiser MKH 416 reads as the industry workhorse on a Pinewood Toronto stage or a Vancouver Film Studios soundstage, the Sennheiser MKH 8050 short shotgun and MKH 30/40 ORTF stereo pair cover the quieter dialogue setups, and a Schoeps CMIT 5U with a CCM 41 supercardioid handles the interiors that need the cleanest off-axis rejection.

+Here is what that looks like on the ground.
 For Banff exteriors, Jasper Parks Canada locations, and Yukon Aurora night shoots, the DPA 4017C shotgun and Neumann KMR 81i ship with extra wind protection.
 Our team builds boom packages around K-Tek Avalon and KP14 carbon-fibre poles with internal cable routing.
 VDB poles for the budget-conscious documentary tier.
 Inventory rotates through Trew Audio Vancouver and Toronto, William F. White Global, Sim Digital, Loftus Lake Sound, Coastal Sound, and Sonic Synergy Montreal.

 FAQ